 - 16.1 Bicycles may only be operated on streets and designated bike paths.
 In other locations, bicyclists shall walk their bicycles.

-- 16.2 Skateboards may only be operated on designated bike paths, Aztec Circle Drive, Hilltop Way, Scripps Terrace and Avenue of Arts.
+- 16.2 Skateboards and scooters may only be operated on designated bike paths, Aztec Circle Drive, Hilltop Way, Scripps Terrace and Avenue of Arts.
 In other locations, skateboards must be walked.

-- 15.5.2 Skateboards are expected to yield to all pedestrians, bicycles, wheelchairs and motorized vehicles.
+- 16.6.2 Skateboards and scooters are expected to yield to all pedestrians, bicycles, wheelchairs and motorized vehicles.

 More Information of SDSU Active Transportation Policy